 11Hal Varian discussed the appeal of price matching in online markets in the August 24, 2000 New York Times article "When commerce moves online, competition can work in strange ways."
-In a set of lab experiments, Deck and Wilson (2000, 2003) find that subjects who use automated price-matching strategies obtain higher profits than those who manually set prices.
+In a set of lab experiments, Deck and Wilson (2000, 2003) find that subjects that use automated price-matching strategies obtain higher profits than those that manually set prices.

-12Fershtman and Judd (1987) and Sklivas (1987) show that, by giving managers a mixture of revenue-based and profit-based incentives, owners can commit to behavior that is not profit maximizing, leading to higher an economic mechanism to make such commitments credible.13 Moreover, we are the first to link pricing algorithms to models with these features.
+12Fershtman and Judd (1987) and Sklivas (1987) show that, by giving managers a mixture of revenue-based and profit-based incentives, owners can commit to behavior that is not profit maximizing, leading to higher prices.
+Bonanno and Vickers (1988) show that manufacturers can soften price competition by selling through an independent retailer, rather than one that is vertically integrated.